WebAssembly/spec/document/core/syntax/types.rst

 .. note::
    This definition computes an approximation of the reference type that is inhabited by all values from :math:`\X{rt}_1` except those from :math:`\X{rt}_2`.
-   Since the type system does not have general union types, the defnition only affects the presence of null and cannot express the absence of other values.
+   Since the type system does not have general union types, the definition only affects the presence of null and cannot express the absence of other values.

 .. index:: ! value type, number type, vector type, reference type, ! bottom type